RWE AG price target lowered to EUR 42 from EUR 43 at Citi

-Citi lowered the firm’s price target on RWE AG (RWEOY) to EUR 42 from EUR 43 and keeps a Buy rating on the shares.
+Citi analyst Piotr Dzieciolowski lowered the firm’s price target on RWE AG (RWEOY) to EUR 42 from EUR 43 and keeps a Buy rating on the shares.

 Don't Miss our Black Friday Offers: